-- Early consultation takes place with key agencies, stakeholders and public to scope out the issues that the plan has to address - Developers are invited to submit 'expressions of interest' for sites they would like considered for development - Survey material is gathered to provide the evidence base for the Main Issues Report - SEA scoping takes place
+- Early consultation takes place with key agencies, stakeholders and public to scope out the issues that the plan has to address. - Developers are invited to submit 'expressions of interest' for sites they would like considered for development (the 'Call for Sites'). - Survey material is gathered to provide the evidence base for the Main Issues Report - SEA scoping takes place.